abrie/JavaChatGUI/README.md

 The original CLI code is taken from [this codejava.net page](http://www.codejava.net/java-se/networking/how-to-create-a-chat-console-application-in-java-using-socket).
 The original code is represented by the the first commit in this repository.

 # What is the enhancement?
-The application has been enhanced with a GUI.
+The application has been enhanced with a JavaFX GUI.

-# How do I use this?
+# How do I test this?

 - Clone the repository:
 `git clone https://github.com/abrie/JavaChatGUI.git`